INTERVIEW AND LIVE PICTURES BY MARKO SYRJALA

 BACK TO THE AGE QUESTION

 If we go back to Angry Andersson again, he has lost his old bandmates but decided still to carry on with this new line-up and keep the name Rose Tattoo alive.
-The band is great, but my question is, what keeps him still doing it, what is his main motivation to carry on with the new guys after all these years?
+The band is great, but my question is, what keeps him still doing it?
+What is his primary motivation to carry on with the new guys after all these years?

-I can see that Mark.
-It’s time of the last question.
-All these great bands we love; Deep Purple, KISS, Aerosmith, Scorpions, Judas Priest, Black Sabbath, all those guys, everybody is soon or are already in their 70s.
+I can see that, Mark.
+It’s time for the last question.
+We love all these great bands; Deep Purple, KISS, Aerosmith, Scorpions, Judas Priest, Black Sabbath, all those guys, everybody is soon or are already in their 70s.
 They’re going to quit soon.
 They have to.
-So, what’s going to be left for example in five years?
-I was thinking that because there are many festivals like the festival Sweden Rock, who’s going to headline these festivals a few years from now?
+So, what’s going to be left, for example, in five years?
+I thought that because there are many festivals like the festival Sweden Rock, who will headline these festivals a few years from now?

 Mark Evans: Hopefully, as time goes on, people come from underneath and take up those places.
 You think of, say, Metallica.
 They’ve been together – what? – 30 years?